Eduroam is the University's wireless network.

 A wired connection will always provide better reliability and faster speeds.

-To connect to the wireless network at the University, a console will need to support WPA2-Enterprise.
+To connect to eduroam, your console will need to support WPA2-Enterprise.
 This information should be available in the product description for the console.

-Modern phones, tablets and computers will connect to our wireless or wired network using enterprise authentication known as 802.1X (on wifi this is sometimes called WPA2 Enterprise).
+Phones, tablets and computers connect to our wireless or wired network using enterprise authentication known as 802.1X (on wifi this is sometimes called WPA2 Enterprise).

-Wifi devices that don't support 802.1X can't connect to our wifi.
-However, some devices, such as games consoles, may work when connected to the wired network (see above).
+At the moment, most wifi devices that don't support 802.1X can't connect to our wifi.
+The exception is games consoles (see above).
+However, some devices may work when connected to the wired network, including:

 For example, you can't use the following on eduroam:

-If in doubt, before purchasing or bringing a device to campus it's always worth contacting IT Services to check if it can be supported.
+If in doubt, before purchasing or bringing a device to campus it's always worth contacting us to check whether you’ll be able to connect it to the network.

 Library & IT Help Desk